pediapress/qserve/README.md

 # qserve - job queue server

-qserve is used in mwlib_.
+qserve is used in [mwlib](http://code.pediapress.com).
 It's a job queue server written in python and it's missing documentation.